Huntington Desert Garden: Desert Garden collections

 The most significant collections are agave and related genera (Agavaceae), aloe (Aloaceae), terrestrial bromeliads (Bromeliaceae), cacti (Cactaceae), echeveria, crassula, sedum and related genera of succulents (Crassulaceae), euphorbia (Euphorbiaceae), and fouquieria (Fouquieriaceae), as well as nontaxonomic caudiciforms.

 The Desert Garden agave and yucca collections, along with the cacti, are among the Huntington's most significant research collections.
 Huntington boasts the largest Yucca filifera in the world.
 The Huntington's Beaucarnea, Ponytail "Palms", members of the agave family (not true palms), are some of the oldest specimens in cultivation, and among the earliest plantings in the Desert Garden.

 "Aloes" (Aloae) constitute one of the largest collections outside Africa.
 Aloe arborescens has an unrivalled winter display of fiery red flower stalks.
 About 200 of the world's 300 species of aloes reside in the upper garden.
 Most are from southern Africa.
 Aloidendron barberae (syn.
 Aloe bainesii), which can grow fifty feet high, is the tallest.

 Puyas are terrestrial bromeliads (Bromeliaceae) that put on a spectacular floral display in April and early May.

 Most desert columnar plants belong to the genus Cereus.
 They form the structure of much of the Desert Garden landscape, producing flowers in late summer and colorful fruit in September and October.
 Cereus xanthocarpus, at twenty tons, is the garden's most massive plant.
 This tree-like cactus was already a mature specimen when planted in 1905.
 It is approximately 125 years old.

-The most spectacular cactus displays are the 500 bright yellow-spined Golden Barrel Cactus (Echinocactus grusonii), the largest being more than 85 years old.
+Additionally, Huntington Garden contains over 500 bright yellow-spined Golden Barrel Cactus (Echinocactus grusonii), one of the largest displays of Golden Barrels in the world.
 They flower in the Spring, and are native to central Mexico.
-This is probably the best display of Golden Barrels in the world.
+The largest golden barrel cactus in the garden is more than 85 years old.

 The crassula family consists of unarmed leaf succulents found mostly in Mexico and Africa.
 Cool autumn brings out pastel leaf colors in aeonium, echeveria, kalanchoe, pachyphytum, and sedum.

 The columnar cactus-like plants in the African section of the Desert Garden are succulent spurges (Euphorbia) and have caustic milky latex.
 Most species in the garden are native to South Africa and East Africa.
 Crown of Thorns (Euphorbia milii), the familiar house plant, is a spiny native of Madagascar that produces colorful bracts throughout the year.

 The strange-looking boojum trees (Fouquieria columnaris) native to Baja California, are rare oddities in the Fouquieriaceae.
 The better-known ocotillo (F. splendens) is in the California bed.
 The central garden is landscaped with numerous fouquierias from Mexico with bright red blossoms most of the year.

 The garden has the largest collection of living stones in America, small southern African plants of the genus Lithops.

 The collection of caudiciform plants is equally significant.
 These plants produce very thick stems that can look like twisted sweet potatoes.
 The stem serves as a water storage structure known as a caudex.
 The garden boasts an enormous specimen of Dioscorea elephantipes.